 The interpretation of the results has been carried out considering the assumptions and limitations declared in the EPD, both methodology- and data-related for a one year usage.

-As with the mandatory environmental impact categories, the production phase is dominant in the contribution of the total lifespan of the additional environmental impact indicators.
-This is largely due to the production of the raw materials.
+Similar to the mandatory environmental impact categories, the production phase predominantly contributes to the total lifespan impact of the additional environmental indicators.
+This is primarily due to the production of raw materials.